Gorilla Trekking in Bwindi Vs Gorilla Trekking in Volcanoes National Park

 Accommodation options in Bwindi Vs Volcanoes National Park

-Bwindi National Park features different gorilla lodges across its 4 sectors.
-The popular lodges in and around Bwindi Impenetrable Forest include Nkuringo Bwindi Gorilla Lodge, Chameleon Hill Lodge, Volcanoes Bwindi Lodge, Buhoma Lodge, Gorilla Forest Camp, Bwindi Community Haven.
+Bwindi National Park features different gorilla lodges across its four sectors.
+The popular lodges in and around Bwindi Impenetrable Forest include Nkuringo Bwindi Gorilla Lodge, Chameleon Hill Lodge, Volcanoes Bwindi Lodge, Buhoma Lodge, Gorilla Forest Camp, and Bwindi Community Haven.
 Engagi Lodge, Bwindi Trekkers Tavern Cottages, Bakiga Lodge, Ichumbi Gorilla Lodge, Agandi Lodge and others.

-The accommodation choices for visitors on a gorilla tour to Volcanoes National Park include Bisate Lodge, Kinigi Guesthouse, Muhabura Hotel, Singita Kwitonda Lodge, Mountain Gorilla View Lodge, One&Only Gorilla’s Nest, Sabinyo Silverback Lodge, Amakoro Songa Lodge, Virunga Lodge, Five Volcanoes Boutique Hotel, Best View Hotel to mention but a few.
+The accommodation choices for visitors on a gorilla tour to Volcanoes National Park include Bisate Lodge, Kinigi Guesthouse, Muhabura Hotel, Singita Kwitonda Lodge, Mountain Gorilla View Lodge, One&Only Gorilla’s Nest, Sabinyo Silverback Lodge, Amakoro Songa Lodge, Virunga Lodge, Five Volcanoes Boutique Hotel, Best View Hotel, to mention but a few.